blinky101/blinky_lpc43xx/dual_core/README.md

-# CPM-based blinky project: lpc43xx (m4 core)
+# CPM-based blinky project: lpc43xx (dual core)

-Simple Blinky program for the LPC4337 using CPM chip libraries.
+Dual core blinky program for the LPC4337 using CPM chip libraries.
+A program running on the cortex-M4 core blinks one LED, while the cortex-M0 independently blinks another LED.

 This projects assumes a lpc4337-based [lpc4330-xplorer board](https://www.nxp.com/support/developer-resources/nxp-designs/lpc4330-xplorer-board:OM13027), however it is easily adapted to different board configurations.